Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Conclusions

 \section{Conclusions}

 It is customary to represent the null results of Weakly Interacting Massive Particles (WIMPs) direct detection searches with exclusion plots where the upper bound on the WIMP--nucleon spin--independent or spin--dependent cross section is provided as a function of the WIMP mass.
 In Refs.~\cite{conservative_icecube_2021, complementarity_munich_sogang} a new method was introduced to calculate exclusion bands that bracket the exclusion plot for the couplings of the non--relativistic effective Hamiltonian for WIMP--nucleus scattering including the effect of interferences.
-Assuming a standard Maxwellian velocity distribution for the WIMPs in the halo of our Galaxy in the present paper we have applied such procedure to the null results of an exhaustive set of 6 direct detection experiments to calculate the exclusion bands for each of the Wilson coefficient of the effective Hamiltonian for a WIMP of spin 1/2.
-We have considered 56 Wilson coefficients $c_i^{p,n}$ and $\alpha_i^{n,p}$ for WIMP--proton and WIMP--neutron contact interactions ${\cal O}_i^{p,n}$ and the corresponding long range interaction ${\cal O}_i^{p,n}/q^2$, parameterized by a massless propagator $1/q^2$.
-We provided a different exclusion band when each of the following set of operators was allowed to interfere: proton--neutron, i.e. $c_i^{p}$--$c_i^{n}$ or $\alpha_i^{p}$--$\alpha_i^{n}$; contact-contact or long range--long range, i.e. $c_i^{p,n}$--$c_j^{p,n}$ or $\alpha_i^{p,n}$--$\alpha_j^{p,n}$; contact-- long range, i.e. $c_i^{p,n}$--$\alpha_j^{p,n}$.
+Assuming a standard Maxwellian velocity distribution for the WIMPs in the halo of our Galaxy in the present paper we have applied such procedure to the null results of an exhaustive set of 9 direct detection experiments to calculate the exclusion bands for each of the Wilson coefficients of the effective Hamiltonian for a WIMP of spin 1/2.
+We have considered 56 Wilson coefficients $c_i^{p,n}$ and $\alpha_i^{n,p}$ for the WIMP--proton and WIMP--neutron contact interactions ${\cal O}_i^{p,n}$ and the corresponding long range interactions ${\cal O}_i^{p,n}/q^2$, parameterized by a massless propagator $1/q^2$.
+We provided a different exclusion band when each of the following set of operators was allowed to interfere: proton--neutron, i.e. $c_i^{p}$--$c_i^{n}$ or $\alpha_i^{p}$--$\alpha_i^{n}$; contact-contact or long range--long range, i.e. $c_i^{p,n}$--$c_j^{p,n}$ or $\alpha_i^{p,n}$--$\alpha_j^{p,n}$; contact--long range, i.e. $c_i^{p,n}$--$\alpha_j^{p,n}$.
 The procedure described above is complicated by the fact that some of the matrices that enter the calculation of WIMP--nucleus scattering in non--relativistic effective theory have flat directions and are close to singular~\cite{complementarity_munich_sogang}.
-This can lead to numerical instabilities but can be avoided by combining the constraints of different experiments.
+This can lead to numerical instabilities that can be avoided by combining the constraints of different experiments.
+However for this to work it is crucial that the target nuclei are complementary, so that more than one experiment determines the bound (i.e. the corresponding ellipsoids intersect) and that the flat directions of the different targets do not overlap.
 In Appendix~\ref{app:factorization} we have provided some semi--analytical arguments to explain where flat directions are coming from and why they are expected to mostly affect experiments that use a single target and a reduced energy range.